The Ground Needs Resting Myth is Actually Harmful To The Soil. Soil Never Needs Resting & A Fallow Can Damage The Soil‘s Microfauna.

 Properly Managed Land Is Fertile

 In a properly managed system there is no need to rest soil.
 And in nature, where nutrients and organic matter is naturally recycled the fertility often increases and vegetation become more abundant.
 Take the example I frequently refer to, the Amazon jungle.
 Where humans aren’t interfering the jungle doesn’t take a rest.
 It just keeps growing, century after century.
 And what happens is wonderful.
-One centuries abundance grows.
+Over the centuries abundance grows.
 More species put down roots and animal species also increase as fertility improves.

 It was the same in the Middle Ages in the UK.
 The land was harvested for a few years without any organic matter being recycled.
 The soil became exhausted and crops then failed.
 The land was abandoned and “rested”.
+Nature took over for a while.

 High Fertility Natural Systems

 The plains, grasslands and savannahs of Africa are some of the most abundant land on earth.
-They contain more animals per area than anywhere else on earth.
+They contain more animals per unit area than anywhere else on earth.
 And the land doesn’t need resting.

 The reason it doesn’t need resting is because nature is in balance.
 The land is not being stripped of its nutrients and organic matter.
 Grass grows, animals eat it, those animals are sometime predated and also eaten.
 But sooner or later every all the nutrients and organic matter is returned to the soil.
 It’s a perpetual system that leads to abundance.